 Sucralose, aspartame, and Stevia are also not safe for your dog to consume.
 A plain and pure yogurt is the best deal for your dog.

 Fat-free or low-fat plain yogurts are best for dogs.
-Excess fat leads to weight gain and other health disorders in dogs, and thus full-fat yogurt is a strict no-no.
+Excess fat leads to weight gain and other health disorders in dogs, and thus full-fat yogurt is a strict no-no. It will be difficult for your canine to digest a full-fat yogurt.
+Always choose a low-fat yogurt as the safe bet for your dogs

 Live active bacteria are best to aid digestion and improve the overall defense.
 Probiotic benefits are high in the yogurts with live active bacteria such as Greek-style yogurts.
+Especially if your dogs were on antibiotics, serving them probiotics is a good idea to improve their digestive health.

 There are many ways in which you can add healthy yogurt to your dog’s diet: